ABD: Default Exception Abduction in Finite First Order Worlds: Conclusion

 \section{Conclusion}

-We introduced \textsc{ABD}, a solver-checkable benchmark suite for default--exception abduction over finite first-order worlds.
-In \textsc{ABD}, models must synthesize a first-order abnormality definition $\alpha(x)$ such that $Ab(x)\leftrightarrow \alpha(x)$ repairs a fixed default theory across multiple worlds, while keeping exceptions sparse.
-We formalized three observation regimes—\textsc{ABD-Full} (closed-world), \textsc{ABD-Partial} (existential completion with best-case cost), and \textsc{ABD-Skeptical} (universal completion with worst-case cost)—and evaluated ten LLMs under exact SMT-based verification.
+We introduced \textsc{ABD}, a solver-checkable benchmark for multi-world default--exception abduction over finite first-order worlds, with exact SMT-based evaluation under full, partial, and skeptical observation regimes.
+This lets us assess not only whether a model can synthesize a valid repair rule across prompt worlds, but also how that rule trades off parsimony, syntactic complexity, and generalization.

-Across tasks, frontier models often produce \emph{valid} repairs on training worlds, but \textsc{ABD} remains unsaturated because \emph{parsimony} does not saturate.
-Among strong models, the normalized gap to the solver lower bound remains roughly $1.0$--$1.6$ extra abnormalities per world; the gap to the planted gold rule is roughly $0.5$--$1.0$, confirming systematic over-use of exceptions.
-The benchmark was calibrated to be moderately challenging for frontier models; harder instances can readily be generated in the future.
+Across tasks, frontier models often produce \emph{valid} repairs on prompt worlds, but \textsc{ABD} remains unsaturated because \emph{validity}, \emph{cost parsimony}, and \emph{syntactic complexity} do not saturate together.
+Among the high-validity models, the normalized gap to the solver lower bound remains roughly $1.0$--$1.6$ extra abnormalities per world, and the more compact systems stay in the low teens of valid-formula AST, while GPT-5.4 reaches much lower prompt gaps only by using much larger formulas.

-Holdout evaluation reveals that generalization is the key remaining challenge, and that its prevailing failure mode depends on the completion semantics.
-In \textsc{ABD-Full} and \textsc{ABD-Partial}, the primary generalization failure is \emph{parsimony inflation}: when a rule remains valid on held-out worlds, its cost gap typically increases substantially (often by about one additional exception per world), suggesting that models learn repairs that are tailored to the filtered training worlds and do not transfer as parsimoniously to fresh samples.
+Holdout evaluation shows that generalization remains the key challenge, and that its failure mode depends on the completion semantics.
+In ABD-Full and ABD-Partial, the main failure is \emph{parsimony inflation}: even when a rule remains valid on holdout worlds, its cost gap usually increases by about one additional exception per world, indicating overfitting to the filtered prompt worlds.

-In contrast, \textsc{ABD-Skeptical} induces a different generalization profile.
-For rules that remain skeptically valid, gap inflation is often smaller than in \textsc{ABD-Full/Partial}, consistent with the worst-case objective acting as an implicit regularizer on exception marking.
-However, the main failure becomes \emph{validity brittleness}: rules that satisfy the universal-completion criterion on training worlds frequently fail outright on holdouts.
+In contrast, ABD-Skeptical induces a different generalization profile.
+For rules that remain skeptically valid, gap inflation is often smaller than in ABD-Full/ABD-Partial, consistent with the worst-case objective acting as an implicit regularizer on exception marking.
+However, the main failure becomes \emph{validity brittleness}: rules that satisfy the universal-completion criterion on prompt worlds frequently fail outright on holdouts.
 Taken together, these outcomes suggest that robust completion semantics shifts difficulty from ``how few exceptions can I mark?'' to ``can I preserve a universally valid repair policy under distribution refresh?''